mongodb-industry-solutions/retail-store-v2/README.md

+# Buying experience (RAG chatbot & Omnichannel ordering)

+## Prerequisites

+Make sure to have the following tools to follow along smoothly and run this demo on your own environment.
+* MongoDB Atlas Account.
+Create an Atlas account at https://cloud.mongodb.com and provision a Cluster.
+You can follow the instructions from this article to set up your Cluster.
+* Install Node.
+This will be required to install the node modules which contain all the necessary packages to run our demo.
+* Install Git.
+This will be required to clone the demo repository.

+## Initial Configuration

 ### Step 1.
 Clone the repository
 Start by obtaining the demo code.
 Open your terminal, navigate to the directory where you want to store the code, and run the following command: